Electrolysis of small ships

 Involvment of alternative current has not been proven concerning corrosion of immersed metal equipments of small ships.
 However, the earthing wire of 230 V shore power might carry direct stray currents, potentially very dangerous for your immersed metal equipments if, as requested by safety regulations, it is connected to the boat's earth.
 This promotes indeed a corrosive loop, necessary for corrosion to occur.
 As you can never guess quality of shore or neighbourhood installations, prevention goes through regular control of corrosion potential and availability of appropriate protection devices: galvanic isolators or isolation transformers.

-No use tripping breakers to keep safe: the earth wire by-pass all switches...
+It's no use tripping breakers to keep safe: the earth wire by-pass all switches...

 Find out more...